 The annual bonfire and firework display notification scheme has been launched in Burnley.

-The scheme is aimed at people and organisations holding bonfires or firework displays in the run-up to, and on and around, Bonfire Night.
+The Burnley council scheme is aimed at people and organisations holding bonfires or firework displays in the run-up to and on and around Bonfire Night.

-Anyone organising a bonfire or firework display is urged to notify Burnley Council about the event.
-The council will work in partnership with Lancashire Fire and Rescue Service, Calico housing association and others to provide help and advice to people who notify us that they are taking on the responsibility of organising a bonfire or firework display.
+Under the scheme, anyone organising a bonfire or firework display is urged to notify Burnley Council about the event.
+The council will work with Lancashire Fire and Rescue Service and a LFRS representative will contact the event organizer to offer advice and safety tips.

 The aim of the initiative is to help ensure the period around November 5 is enjoyable but safe for everyone.

 Councillor Bea Foster, the council’s executive member for community and environmental services, said: “The notification scheme has proved a success, cutting the number of nuisance calls which, in turn, has helped Bonfire Night to generally pass off more safely.”

 An online form has been created on the council’s website for people and organisations to notify the authority about fires and firework displays that are open to the public.

 The online form is available here